j-toscani/fm7-reader/README.md

 ## Introduction

 This package creates a server to read Data from `Data-Out` - UDP-Stream from Forza Motorsport 7.
 It is documented here: https://forums.forzamotorsport.net/turn10_postst128499_Forza-Motorsport-7--Data-Out--feature-details.aspx?=.
-This Server needs to run on a seperate device.
+This Server needs to run on a seperate device as the Data-Out does not work on `localhost`.

+**Note** If you are using WSL, and this server runs in WSL while the game runs on the Hostmachine you do not need a second device.
+As the server runs under a seperate IP, it can connect to it.

 It takes inspiration from the folowing Project: https://forums.forzamotorsport.net/turn10_postst128499_Forza-Motorsport-7--Data-Out--feature-details.aspx?=